tuist/tuist/docs/docs/guides/share/previews.md

 Testing new functionality should be a part of any code review.
 But having to build an app locally adds unnecessary friction, often leading to developers skipping testing functionality on their device at all.

 But what if each pull request contained a link to the build that would automatically run the app on a device you selected in the Tuist macOS app?

-Once you are connected with your git repository provider such as GitHub and add a `tuist share MyApp` to your CI workflow, Tuist will do exactly that:
+Once your Tuist project is connected with your Git host such as GitHub, add a `tuist share MyApp` to your CI workflow.
+Tuist will then post a Preview link directly in your pull requests:
 ![GitHub app comment with a Tuist Preview link](./images/github-app-with-preview.png)